axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-27 Posts/2022-09-28-how-to-talk-about-radical-tools-foundations.markdown

       width="70%"
       alt="Three middle fingers as mnemonic for: IMPACT, which is the answer to 'what for,' PURPOSE, which is the answer to 'why,' and MISSION, which is the answer to 'what,' 'how,' and 'when.'">
     </div>
+    <p>You don’t need all the pieces to get going, but you need to address these questions at some point.</p>
    </td>
   </tr>
   <tr>